Particle on a torus knot: Symplectic analysis: On Lagrange multipliers

 In Faddeev-Jackiw formalism, Lagrange multipliers appear as auxiliary coordinates with the purpose of incorporating constraints into the canonical sector of the first-order Lagrangian.
 Whereas in Dirac formalism these Lagrange multipliers remain absent.
-So we provide a {\it{new}} interpretation for these Lagrange multipliers in terms of dynamical coordinates in the system \cite{mFJ3}.
+Thus, we furnish a {\it{new}} interpretation for these Lagrange multipliers in terms of dynamical coordinates in the system \cite{mFJ3}.
 For this purpose we make use of symplectic equations of motion of second-iterated Lagrangian \eqref{L_2}

 The explicit form of the above relationship is given as

 From the above relationship \eqref{f_ij_2}, it is straightforward to identify the expression for Lagrange multipliers as

 Thus, from the above expressions it is evident that the Lagrange multipliers, which appear as auxiliary variables in Faddeev-Jackiw formalism, can be expressed in terms of generalized coordinates and momenta.
 These expressions provide a {\it{new}} interpretation for the Lagrange multipliers.
 In our investigation, we have procured all constraints via Faddeev-Jackiw formalism and subsequently quantized the system.
 Finally, we wish to write down the equations of motion and from the second-iterated symplectic matrix these equations of motion take the following form